 - As described in Compiling an AI Engine Graph Application, the first step is to create and compile the AI Engine graph into a libadf.a file using the AI Engine compiler.
 You can iterate between the AI Engine compiler, and the AI Engine simulator to develop the graph, until you are ready to proceed.

-for implementation in the PL region of the target platform using the
+are compiled for implementation in the PL region of the target platform using

-v++ --compilecommand or exported as kernels from the Vitis HLS tool.
-These kernels can be C/C++ kernels or RTL kernels, in compiled Xilinx object file (
+v++ --compilecommand.
+These kernels can be C/C++ or OpenCL kernels, or RTL kernels, in compiled Xilinx object (xo) form.

-- Linking the System: Link the compiled AI Engine graph with the C/C++ kernels and RTL kernels onto a target platform.
-The process creates an XSA file to encapsulate the implemented hardware system to create boot and loadable images.
+- Linking the System: Link the compiled AI Engine graph with C/C++, OpenCL kernels, and RTL kernels onto a target platform.
+The process creates an XCLBIN file to load and run an AI Engine graph and PL kernels code in the target platform.

 v++ --packageprocess to gather the required files to configure and boot the system, to load and run the application, including the AI Engine graph and PL kernels.
-The packager can also be invoked to build the necessary package to run emulation and debug, or run your application on hardware.
+This builds the necessary package to run emulation and debug, or run your application on hardware.